First time buying?

 The best way to ensure you’re ready to buy is to secure a formal pre-approval letter from a reputable mortgage banker.
 Based on your recent tax returns, income and credit, they will provide a letter stating the amount a bank would be willing to loan you towards the purchase of a home.
 Having this ready from the get-go will avoid getting tangled up in paperwork when you need to move quickly on a new home.

-How much do I need for a downpayment?
+How much do I need for a down payment on a Brooklyn home?

 How can I compete when there are multiple bids?

-What can I expect as a purchase timeline?
+What can I expect as a home purchase timeline?

 From offer to closing typically takes around 60-120 days.
 That usually breaks down as follows: